christinschaetzle/DiaHClust/README.md

 Stefan Th.
 Gries and Martin Hilpert.
 2012.
 Variability-based neighbor clustering: A bottom-up approach to periodization in historical linguistics.
 In Nevalainen Terttu and Elizabeth Closs Traugott, editors, The Oxford Handbook of the History of English, pages 134–144.
 Oxford University Press, Oxford.

-Christin Schaetzle and Hannah Booth.
+Christin Schätzle and Hannah Booth.
 2019.
 DiaHClust: an iterative hierarchical clustering apprach for identifying stages in language change. to appear.